 Only vehicles that are identical with respect to the following elements may be part of the same monitor family:

-[(a) Algorithm for estimating SOCR and SOCE, and for determining flag conditions described in Annex 2, including software version*
+[(a) Algorithm for estimating SOCR and SOCE within/outside BMS, and for determining flag conditions described in Annex 2, including software version as identified by the checksums*

-(b) Sensor configuration (for sensors providing data used in determination of SOCR and SOCE estimates and flag conditions)
+(b) Sensor configuration (for sensors used in determination of SOCR and SOCE estimates and flag conditions)

-(c) Type and dimension of cell (including format and chemistry)

-(d) Battery management system (BMS)* (with regards to battery durability monitoring and estimations)
+(c) Characteristics of battery cell which have a non-negligible influence on accuracy of monitor

+(d)

 (e) Type of vehicle (PEVs or OVC-HEVs)

-to be completed]
+]

+.

-* At the request of the manufacturer and the approval of the responsible authority the monitor family may be extended in the case of a different algorithm or BMS if there is sufficient evidence that the performance of the monitor will not be affected.
+With the approval of the responsible authority, the manufacturer may deviate from the above criteria for families with appropriate technical justification, including sufficient evidence that the performance of the monitor will not be affected.

 6.1.2.
 For Part B: Verification of Battery Durability

-Only vehicles that are identical with respect to the following electric powertrain/transmission characteristics may be part of the same battery durability family:
+Only vehicles that are identical with respect to the following may be part of the same battery durability family:

 [(a) Type and number of electric machines: construction type (asynchronous/ synchronous, etc.), type of coolant (air, liquid), method of cooling and any other characteristics having a non-negligible influence on battery durability;